 Wildgaze’s feature documentary My Nazi Legacy (known as What Our Fathers Did: A Nazi Legacy in the US) premiered at the Tribeca Film Festival in New York in April 2015 to outstanding reviews.
-Made in association with the BFI and BBC Storyville, the documentary follows international human rights lawyer Philippe Sands as he explores the family background of two sons of senior Nazis and the legacy of their fathers’ actions in WW2.
-It is released by Altitude in the UK and Oscilloscope in the US in November 2015.
+Made in association with the BFI and BBC Storyville, the documentary followed international human rights lawyer Philippe Sands as he explored the family background of two sons of senior Nazis and the legacy of their fathers’ actions in WW2.
+It was released by Altitude in the UK and Oscilloscope in the US in November 2015.

 Among their other recent producing credits are An Education, directed by Lone Scherfig and starring Carey Mulligan in her breakout role, which was nominated for 3 Academy Awards (including Best Film), 9 BAFTAs (including Best Film and Best British Film, winning Best Actress), and winner of Best Foreign Film at the Independent Spirit Awards; A Long Way Down based on the best-selling novel by Nick Hornby, adapted by Jack Thorne, directed by Pascal Chaumeil and starring Pierce Brosnan, Toni Collette, Aaron Paul & Imogen Poots; and Dustin Hoffman’s directorial debut Quartet, written by Ronald Harwood, starring Maggie Smith, Tom Courtenay, Billy Connelly & Pauline Collins.
 Quartet was produced by Finola under her Finola Dwyer Productions Ltd banner.

 In 2013, Wildgaze were among the select few companies to be awarded the first BFI Vision Award, giving the company creative autonomy to acquire and develop projects.

 Finola and Amanda spearheaded The Story Works 2010/2011, an innovative screenwriting initiative for ten British writers to take their craft to the next level.
 Run in conjunction with script editor Kate Leys and the Edinburgh International Film Festival, supported by Skillset and Soho House, the scheme opened the writers up to filmmaking processes through mentors and master classes.
 Speakers and mentors included Jane Campion, Ronald Harwood, Paul Greengrass, David Mamet, Christopher Hampton, John Madden, Will Davies, John Mathieson and Pietro Scalia.